gorgexec/MvvmCore/README.md

 ```

 ### Fragment
+The library provides the same abilities for Fragments as for Activities.
+But the are slightly differences in preparation.
-There are MvvmCore base classes  `FragmentCore`, `BindableFragmentCore` that should be extended.
+There are base classes  `FragmentCore` or `BindableFragmentCore` that should be extended.

 ```java
 @ViewModelOwner